 Saros is an Open Source IDE plugin for distributed collaborative software development.

-- Currently, it works only with and within Eclipse.
+It works with and within Eclipse.
 Saros users can use all Eclipse functionality as usual.

 - All collaborators have an identical copy of Eclipse projects.